microhardy/buv-api-for-wp/README.md

 # buv-api-for-wp
 BUV API-1 Schnittstelle für WordPress / Bündner Unihockey Verband www.buv.ch To use the plugin: upload the zipped folder "buv-api-for-wp" on plugin installation at wordpress

+Support is closed on november 2021 - feel free to use.